kaishxu/CLEAR/README.md

 # DUALRM
-This is the unofficial replication of the paper: [**Replication of Complement Lexical Retrieval with Semantic Residual Embeddings**](https://arxiv.org/abs/2004.13969) (Luyu Gao, Zhuyun Dai).
+This is the unofficial replication of the paper: [**Complement Lexical Retrieval with Semantic Residual Embeddings**](https://arxiv.org/abs/2004.13969) (Luyu Gao, Zhuyun Dai).
 It is still updating!
 All codes are mainly based on the architecture of [RepBERT](https://github.com/jingtaozhan/RepBERT-Index) ([Jingtao Zhan](https://github.com/jingtaozhan)).

 ## Dependencies